LWAZI17/alx-course/README.md

 # alx-course
-I'm now a  a ALX student, this is my first repository as full- stack engineer
+I'm now a ALX student, this is my first repository as full- stack engineer